Below are 10 of Ubuntu’s most defining moments from the past decade.

 4. On the Edge of Success

-Canonical kicked off 2013 in a memorable way: announcing a new initiative: bring Ubuntu to smartphones.
+Canonical started 2013 in a memorable way by announcing a brand new project to bring Ubuntu to smartphones.

-But it was only with the launch a hugely ambitious crowd funding campaign later that year that people began to take the effort seriously.
+But it was only when they launched a hugely ambitious crowdfunding campaign later that year that the industry began to take the effort seriously.

 The goal?
 To raise a jaw-dropping $32 million.
-This money would fund the development and manufacture of a ‘next generation’ smartphone that could double up as a desktop PC when connected to a spaghetti heap of wires and peripherals.
+The money would fund the development and manufacture of a ‘next generation’ smartphone able to double-up as a desktop PC when connected to a spaghetti heap of wires and peripherals.

-Despite raising a tonne of cash — $2 million in 12 hours, and $12.8 million in a single month — the Ubuntu Edge crowdfunding campaign failed.
+Despite raising a shed load of cash — $2 million in 12 hours, and $12.8 million in a single month — the Ubuntu Edge crowdfunding campaign failed (and some remarked by design: the goal was never realistically achievable).

-The Edge campaign, in many ways, reflects the fate of the wider Ubuntu Phone push: successful in small ways, but too far removed from its ideals to make any lasting impact.
+Canonical’s stalled Edge campaign did, in many ways, reflects the fate of its subsequent 3rd-party Ubuntu Phone push: successful offshoots, but as a product simply too removed from the industry zeitgeist to have any lasting impact.

 5. Ubuntu (d)One

-From Unity, HUD, and Scopes to efforts like the Sound Menu, MeMenu, web app integration, and more — Ubuntu was charging ahead, firing on all cylinders.
+From Unity, HUD, and Scopes to efforts like the Sound Menu, MeMenu, web app integration, and more — Ubuntu was firing on all cylinders, and nothing felt unachievable.

-Ubuntu One was a suite of cloud services that included free and paid online storage, a branded music store, music streaming, dedicated sync apps for Windows, macOS, and Linux desktops, mobile apps for Android and iOS, support for paid app purchasing, and more.
+Ubuntu One was a suite of cloud services that offered free and paid online storage, a branded music store, music streaming, cross-platform sync apps for Windows, macOS, Linux, Android and iOS, support for paid app purchases, and more.

-Despite being available to tens of millions of users around the world (as well fully functional on Windows and macOS desktops too) Ubuntu One couldn’t find a way to make itself profitable enough.
+Despite being available to tens of millions of users around the world (and accessible on Windows and macOS desktops too) Canonical couldn’t find a way to make Ubuntu One profitable – with Dropbox, Google Drive, and rival services outgunning it at every turn.

 6. Shopping for Controversy

-On paper the idea of the “Shopping Lens” — which went on to be labelled spyware by many — was kind of neat: when you search the Unity dash using a term that’s also related to “shopping” a handful of “relevant” shopping results are displayed alongside content from other matching sources.
+On paper the idea of the “Shopping Lens” — which ended up being labelled spyware — was neat: you search in the Unity dash using a term related to “shopping” and a handful of “relevant” shopping results show up alongside matching content from other configured sources.

-The first (of several) problems was that this “Smart Scope” (as the feature was later named) simply wasn’t that smart.
-The “relevance” of shopping results was often loose at best, and veritable spam at worst!
+The first (of the many) problems was that this ‘Smart Scope’ (as the feature was later re-named) simply wasn’t smart.
+The “relevance” of shopping results was loose at best, and bordering on spam at worst!

 “Anonymised Data”

-To determine whether a search query made in the Dash was relevant to shopping, Unity would send each and every word typed to a remote server.
+In order to determine whether a search query made a user typed into the Unity Dash could be relevant to shopping, the desktop would send each and every word typed off to a remote server.

-The remote server would parse the search term and, in most cases, pass it on to Amazon to fetch a (supposedly relevant) set of product results from the store.
-These were fed them to the users in the Dash.
+The remote server would parse the search term and, in most cases, pass it on to Amazon to fetch a (theoretically relevant) set of product results from their online store.
+Those results would then appear to the users in the Dash.

-While all data ferried to and from Amazon was stripped of any identifying personal information, none of this was opt-in.
-Amazon got your queries (and you got their shopping results) out of the box, by default, as designed.
+Canonical insisted that all data ferried to and from Amazon was totally stripped of any identifying personal information, but the problem was the feature was not opt-in: Amazon got everyone’s queries (and users got their shopping results) by default, out-of-the-box.

-While upfront indication of what was happening in the background of the Dash improved by later releases, the declination to heed users wanting it off entirely inflicted serious repetitional damage to Ubuntu as a project — damage that still hurts it to this day.
+An upfront indication of what would happen when searching in the Dash did change in later releases, but Canonical declined to allow users to turn it off entirely, a move which inflicted serious repetitional damage to the Ubuntu project — damage that still lingers to this day.

-After all, Ubuntu was supposed to be the Linux distro made by, for and with the community.
-But at this point the distro felt more like it was fixated on revenue seeing its user base as a commodity, not a community.
+After all, Ubuntu is supposed to be the Linux distro made by, for and with the community.
+But during this period the distro felt more like it was fixated on revenue seeking, seeing its user base less as a community and more consumers.

 7. The First Ubuntu Phone

-After several years of development and countless promises that a “high-end” Ubuntu phone was “coming soon” from “household brands“, the first Ubuntu Phone sort-of went on sale in early 2015.
+After several years of development, plus countless promises that an “high-end” Ubuntu phone was “coming soon” from “household brands“, the first Ubuntu Phone sort-of went on sale in early 2015.

 ‘Mistakes Made’

-And the decision to artificially limit sales of the phone so that everyone who wanted to buy one couldn’t?
+And the bizarre decision to artificially limit sales of the phone to to ensure that everyone who wanted to buy one couldn’t…

 Well, you get my point.

-In fact, the last thing people in the “mainstream” had heard about Ubuntu phone was the high-spec convergent one from the failed crowdfunding campaign (see moment #4).
+In fact, the last thing people in the “mainstream” had heard about Ubuntu phone was the high-spec convergent device the failed crowdfunding campaign (see moment #4) had hyped.

 People were expecting something big, something flashy, and something flagship.
-Alas, they got the Bq Aquaris E4.5 Ubuntu Edition — a phone that was so limply received on arrival that it’s amazing anyone remembers it.
+Instead they got the Bq Aquaris E4.5 Ubuntu Edition, a phone that was so limply received on arrival that it’s amazing anyone remembers it.

 8. Snap Apps

-The Ubuntu Phone project may have ultimately failed in its goal of ‘disrupting’ the mobile industry and kickstarting a new era of personal computing — but some of the work created as part of that push has survived and flourished.
+Ubuntu Phone ultimately failed in its goal of ‘disrupting’ the trajectory the mobile industry was heading in but not all of the work developer as part of the push went unused.

 Introduced in 2016, the .snap app format is an evolved version of the “sandboxed” .click package format created for Ubuntu on phones and tablets.